EricThomson/anaties/readme.md

 # anaties
-An analysis utilities package.
-Common operations like signal smoothing that I find myself using in multiple projects.
+Anaties (contraction of 'analysis utilities').
+A place for common operations like signal smoothing that are useful across all my data analysis projects.

 ## Installation and usage